Rydberg Atomic Quantum MIMO Receivers for The Multi-User Uplink: Introduction

 To circumvent the bottleneck faced by classical MIMO receivers and further unlock the potential of RAQRs in wireless communications, we conceive and investigate RAQ-MIMO receivers.
 Specifically, our contributions are as follows

-\begin{itemize} \item We propose a flexible architecture for RAQ-MIMO receivers capable of simultaneously receiving multi-user signals in the uplink of communication systems.
-This flexible scheme has the ability to handle a range of different RF wavelengths spanning from low to high frequencies, as well as supporting practical implementations having either compact or large apertures.
+\begin{itemize} \item We propose a flexible architecture for the RAQ-MIMO receiver capable of simultaneously receiving multi-user signals in the uplink of communication systems.
+This flexible scheme has the capability to handle a range of different RF wavelengths spanning from low to high frequencies, as well as supporting practical implementations having either compact or large apertures.
 Furthermore, we construct the corresponding signal model for such RAQ-MIMO systems by building a bridge between quantum physics and wireless communications by relying on realistic operating principles and practical transmission flow.
 More particularly, the linearity and feasible region of our signal model are also investigated.

-\item We derive closed-form asymptotic results for the ergodic achievable rate (EAR) of RAQ-MIMO systems relying on maximum-ratio combining (MRC) and zero-forcing (ZF) receivers operating in the face of uncorrelated fading channels (UFC) and correlated fading channels (CFC), respectively, leveraging random matrix theory.
-We also provide deeper design insights, as the transmit power (${\cal P}_{s}$) and the number of receiver sensors ($M$) tend to infinity, respectively.
-More particularly, the EAR of the ZF RAQ-MIMO is unbounded as ${\cal P}_{s} \to \infty$, while that of the MRC RAQ-MIMO becomes saturated.
+\item We derive closed-form asymptotic results for the ergodic achievable rate (EAR) of RAQ-MIMO systems relying on maximum-ratio combining (MRC) and zero-forcing (ZF) receivers operating in the SQL and photon shot limit (PSL) regimes, as well as in the face of uncorrelated fading channels (UFC) and correlated fading channels (CFC), respectively, leveraging random matrix theory.
+Our results reveal that the EAR scaling behaviour of the RAQ-MIMO receiver is cooperatively determined by both the macroscopic array dimension and the microscopic quantum/optical-related parameters.